What You Need to Know About the ESMA Mandate and ESEF Reporting

 - XBRL specification

 The XBRL specification provides the fundamental technical definition of how XBRL works.
 The XBRL Specification Documentation, published by XBRL International, sets out the technical guidelines for XBRL and is aimed primarily at software professionals who are seeking to build tools that will directly create or consume XBRL documents.

 - XBRL taxonomy

 XBRL taxonomies are dictionaries of business terms and their corresponding tags—for example, the IFRS Taxonomy.
-The enormous advantage of universally accepted taxonomies, such as IFRS, is that they allow for a systematic way of naming and organizing financial information into groups that share similar characteristics, thereby enriching the user experience and streamlining the preparation processes.
+The enormous advantage of universally accepted taxonomies, such as IFRS, is that they allow for a systematic way of naming and organising financial information into groups that share similar characteristics, thereby enriching the user experience and streamlining the preparation processes.

 The idea behind this is simple.
 Instead of treating information as a block of text, an XBRL taxonomy provides an identifying tag for each individual item.
-These tags are standardized regardless of company, industry, country, or accounting regulation.
+These tags are standardised regardless of company, industry, country, or accounting regulation.
 Business information reported in XBRL can be easily extracted for reuse in other reports, analytical software, and databases while retaining its original, meaningful context.

 - Inline XBRL or iXBRL specification

 The Inline XBRL or iXBRL specification provides a mechanism for embedding XBRL tags in XHTML documents.
 This allows the XBRL benefits of tagged data—such as consistency and accuracy—to be combined with a reader-friendly presentation of a report, which is under the control of the preparer.

 Why the ESEF mandate is an opportunity to enhance your business reporting process